Ultimate Guide to Breadcrumbs Schema Markup Generator

 but not theitem

-- Copy-to-Clipboard Functionality: A simple one-click button to copy the generated code is a standard convenience feature.
+- Copy-to-Clipboard Functionality: A simple one-click button to copy the generated Code is a standard convenience feature.

 - No Unnecessary Code/Bloat: The generated markup should be clean and contain only the necessary schema properties.